DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/data-type-provider.md

 # DataTypeProvider Plugin Reference

-A plugin that provides the capability to customize formatting options and editors depending on the data type.
+A plugin that allows you to customize formatting options and editors depending on the data type.

 ## Importing